 These child custody tips can help families navigate the holidays better, reduce stress, and foster happy memories.
 That is what the holidays are truly about.

-Dean Tsourakis is a highly-experienced and dedicated family law & criminal defense attorney and knows the complex nature of child custody.
+Dean Tsourakis is a highly-experienced and dedicated family law & criminal defense attorney who knows child custody’s complex nature.
 If you need help with a divorce, child custody, or any other family law issue, he’s here to help.
 Contact us today for a free, no-obligation consultation.

 Other child custody articles:on Dec 10, 2018